void

 Zdroje hospodářského blahobytu, B. Kočí,1906

 Saanen is mentioned indirectly through the expression Saanen-goat.
-It as escorting corporal on the train to Bruck who lets the goat bleat itself into the story when Einjährigfreiwilliger Marek tells about his unfortunate experiences as editor of Svět zvířat.
-In the corporal's home village those goats died and the owner wrote to the magazine for advice.
+The escorting Korporal on the train to Bruck lets the goat bleat itself into the story when Einjährigfreiwilliger Marek tells about his unfortunate experiences as editor of Svět zvířat.
+Those goats died in the corporal's home village, and the owner wrote to the magazine for advice.

 Background

-Saanen is a valley in Berner Oberland in Switzerland from where the Saanen goat breed has its name.
+Saanen is a valley in Berner Oberland in Switzerland from where the Saanen goat breed gets its name.

 The goat

-As the name indicates this goat breed originates from Switzerland and is best known for milk production.
-Generally, they have white, short fur and are without horns.
-In Bohemia, they were pretty widespread at the beginning of the 20th century, and this is respected both in newspapers and specialist literature.
+As the name indicates, this goat breed originates from Switzerland and is best known for milk production.
+Generally, they have short white fur and are without horns.
+In Bohemia, they were widespread at the beginning of the 20th century and often mentioned in newspapers and specialist literature.

-It is very likely that Hašek came across articles about this animal during his editorship of Svět zvířat in 1909 and 1910 but that he also may have drawn inspiration from other publications he was familiar with, for instance, Zdroje hospodářského blahobytu that was printed by publisher Kočí in 1906[a].
+During Hašek's time as editor of Svět zvířat in 1909 and 1910 there were numerous adverts for Saanen goats in the journal, so he would have been well aware of the animal.
+That said, he may also have drawn inspiration from other publications he was familiar with, for instance, Zdroje hospodářského blahobytu that publisher Kočí printed in 1906[a].

 Quote(s) from the novel